malcprentice/malcprentice.github.io/Project-DoAReadingSprint.md

-# Project - Do a Reading Spring
+# Project - Do a Reading Sprint

-## What is a reading sprints?
+## What is a reading sprint?

-The aim is to increase reading speed.
-Your eyes  might have picked up bad habits of reading too slowly for exams.
-Let's see if we can change that habit
+* Sometimes, your eyes are trained to move too slowly and carefully.
+* Not all reading needs to be slow and careful.
+* Let's see how fast you can go!
+* The aim is to improve your automatic

-## How to do a reading spring
+## How to do a reading sprint
 * Set a timer for 3 minutes
     * Read for 3 minutes at your normal speed
     * Count how many lines you have read.
-* Count FORWARD that amount, and set a target
+This is your LINE COUNT
+    * If you read fast, count pages instead!
 * Set a timer for two minutes
-* Count the same lines forward again, and set a target
+    * Count the LINE COUNT forward in the book again, and mark it
-* Try to read the same amount in TWO minutes
+    * Try to read that amount in TWO minutes
 * Set a timer for ONE minute
-* Count the same lines forward again, and set a target
+    * Count the LINE COUNT forward in the book again, and mark it
-* Try to read the same amount in ONE minute
+    * Try to read that amount in ONE minute
 * Set a timer for three minutes
     * Read at your normal speed
     * Is your normal speed now faster?

-## Tips
+## What next?
-If you read fast, count pages instead!
+* Try the speed reading activity (ask me where to find materials in class)
+* Just read more.
+More graded readers, more easy news.
+Links under "Resources"